A complete Xingqiu guide

 Harbinger of Dawn

-Harbinger of Dawn is a crit statstick on Xingqiu that performs well assuming you’re at 90% or more HP.
+Harbinger of Dawn is a CRIT statstick on Xingqiu that performs well as long as you’re at 90% or more HP.
 It is mostly nerfed however due to its low base atk from 3 star scalings.

-Both starglitter weapons need to be used with an ER sands and as such lack atk.
-With atk% being slightly more valuable than crit stats, Blackcliff Longsword provides less than Royal.
+Both starglitter weapons need to be used with an Energy Recharge sands and as such lack ATK.
+With ATK% being slightly more valuable than crit stats, Blackcliff Longsword provides less than Royal.

 The Black Sword

-Black Sword has a crit substat and an average base attack, which make it average on a Xingqiu.
+Black Sword has a CRIT substat and an average Base ATK, which make it average on Xingqiu.
 Its performance is somewhat not worth the battle pass buy.
 The passive being active would generally make it about as useful as Royal or Alley Flash.

 Lions Roar ranks here because it is a Royal weapon without the passive.
 My calcs assume you are not vaporizing with your E however, so if you are able to, this weapon is equal to Royal Longsword/Favonius Blade.

-Freedom Sworn is not recommended on Xingqiu due to it not boosting any important stats (EM Mainstat), and its passive will not be proccing.
+Freedom Sworn is not recommended on Xingqiu due to it not boosting any important stats (Elemental Mastery main stat), and its passive will not be triggered.
 Run it on Bennett or Kazuha instead.

-Despite ranking so low, Skyrider Sword performs much better in earlier game when the statpool is more limited.
-It is one of the most accessible sources of ER early game and provides an atk boost of 24% after using a burst.
-Overall it heavily falls off late game when the statpool is larger and its stats are overshadowed by those of 4 and 5 stars.
+Despite ranking so low, Skyrider Sword performs much better in earlier game when the stat pool is more limited.
+It is one of the most accessible sources of Energy Recharge early game and provides an ATK boost of 24% after using a Burst.
+Overall, it heavily falls off late game when the stat pool is larger and its stats are overshadowed by those 4 and 5-Stars.

 This chart assumes a VERY highly invested team and 25 substats.